rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And immediately he recovered his sight and followed him, glorifying God.
 And all the people, when they saw it, gave praise to God. ^1843

 He entered Jericho and was passing through. ^1901

-And behold, there was a man named Zacchaeus.
+And there was a man named Zacchaeus.
 He was a chief tax collector and was rich. ^1902

-And he was seeking to see who Jesus was, but on account of the crowd he could not, because he was small in stature. ^1903
+And he was seeking to see who Jesus was, but on account of the crowd he could not, because he was small of stature. ^1903

 So he ran on ahead and climbed up into a sycamore tree to see him, for he was about to pass that way. ^1904